bangkok

 -

 Located on the banks of the Chao Phraya River, Sala Rattanakosin offers stunning views of Wat Arun.
 The hotel is housed in a repurposed near-century-old row of shophouse buildings, combining modern design with historical charm.
 Guests can dine at the rooftop bar, offering panoramic views of the river and the city.
+Prices are usually EUR 90-110 per night.
 For more information and bookings, visit their official website.

 Where to stay